Fox Family Stories

 4. A separate family: Iudel-Leiba Lebov and Sora-Malka, with their children Genya, Sam, Sivia, and Chayke.

-The DNA pointed at one Boston household: Iudel-Leiba and Sora-Malka's children.
-A whole second tree, still floating unattached.
+Iudel-Leiba and Sora-Malka, and a whole second tree, still floating unattached.

 Like Harry, Sivia left a paper trail of her own.
 Her Declaration of Intention carries her photograph, and it names the ship that brought her over.